 After building bonds and relationships with the pupils, Herbert may work with our pupils in other areas, for example:

-Improving confidence and self-esteem – Social interactions may be difficult for pupils with autism and SEN, dogs do not judge.
+Improving confidence and self-esteem – Social interactions may be difficult for pupils with autism and SEN but dogs do not judge.
 The companionship and friendships built between children and dogs can lead to increased confidence.

 Inclusion – Dogs can help reduce anxiety felt by some children in social settings that are stressful.
-They may feel more at ease, in the company of a dog, so are more willing to be included, and communicate with those around them.
+They may feel more at ease in the company of a dog, so are more willing to be include and communicate with those around them.

-"When I needed a hang, I found your paw"
+"When I needed a hand, I found your paw"

 "There needs to be a lot more emphasis on what a child can do instead of what he cannot do" - Dr Temple Grandin